PowerShellYoungTeam/PSMouseJiggler/README.md

 # PSMouseJiggler

-PSMouseJiggler is a PowerShell-based utility designed to simulate mouse movements to prevent your computer from going idle.
+PSMouseJiggler is a PowerShell module designed to simulate mouse movements to prevent your computer from going idle.
 This project provides both a command-line interface and a graphical user interface (GUI) for ease of use.

 ## Features